So, you want to learn how to dance Hip Hop! You’ve come to the right place.

 Watch it in action here:

-Before getting into full-body movement, let's study how your body feels hitting certain angles.
-When you break down the movements of Hip Hop dance, you will see certain stops, or pictures.
-Think of choreography as having points – Points A and B in the graphic below are the pictures, and the in-between movement is called the pathway.
+Before getting into full-body movement, let's study how your body feels when hitting certain angles.
+When you break down the movements of Hip Hop dance, you will see certain stops in the movement, or pictures.

 Chances are, you probably already know how to dance.
 When you go to a club, or listen to music on the radio, do you bob your head or sway side to side?
-These are basically grooves – which is the foundation for Hip Hop dance and Urban choreography.
-Hip Hop Dance grooves were invented way back when, by people dancing at clubs and parties to just vibe out with each other.
+These are grooves – which is the foundation for Hip Hop dance and Open Style choreography.
+Hip Hop Dance grooves were invented by people who were dancing at clubs and parties to just vibe out with each other.

 Bianca Vallar explains the importance of learning your fundamental Hip Hop moves here: